©Delaunay Productions

 School on a human scale, a meeting place

-ENSA Normandie is home to around 700 students each year.
-This capacity of reception offers the different communities a place of meeting and exchange on a human scale.
-It should also be noted that the School is part of the network of 20 schools of architecture under the supervision of the Ministry of Culture in co-supervision with the Ministry of Higher Education, Research and Innovation.
+ENSA Normandie is home to around 700 students every year.
+This capacity provides a human-scale meeting place for the various communities.
+The school is also part of a network of 20 schools of architecture under the supervision of the French Ministry of Culture, in co-supervision with the Ministry of Higher Education, Research and Innovation.

 Crossroads, innovation and research